MYPROJECX/streetstyle/docs/customization.md

    - Under **"Themes"**, find your active theme (marked as "Current Theme") and click on the **"Actions"** dropdown.
    - Select **"Edit code"** from the dropdown menu.
 This will open the code editor, where you can modify the underlying files of your theme.

-2. **Open the Theme Folder:**
+2. **Open the Layout Folder:**

   - In the code editor, locate the **Layout** or **Config** folder in the left-hand sidebar, depending on what you need to edit.

-3. **Edit the Theme Files:**
+3. **Edit the Desired Layout:**

-  - Click on the theme file you want to edit, such as `theme.liquid`.
-This file will open in the code editor where you can make necessary changes to the global settings or layout.
+  - Click on the layout file you want to edit, such as `theme.liquid`.
+This file will open in the code editor where you can make necessary changes to the global layout.